hirememorey/resilience-basketball/USAGE_AWARE_MODEL_PLAN.md

 ---

 **Status**: ✅ Phase 2 complete.
-Model is now usage-aware and can predict at different usage levels. ✅ Phase 3 implementation complete.
-Ready for validation testing.
+Model is now usage-aware and can predict at different usage levels. ⚠️ Phase 3 implementation complete but validation failed. 🎯 Phase 3.5 ready for implementation.

 ---